phuslu/nginx-ssl-fingerprint/README.md

 Build as a common nginx module.

-### Build and run by docker.
-(Easy to build, but the compile cost too much time - about 7 minutes  every time)
+### a.
+Build and run by docker

+Easy to build, but the compile cost too much time - about 7 minutes  every time

 ```bash
 $ make docker